bbauska/UC-Davis-JS-Basics/readme.md

 height="2.801281714785652in"}

-We have a placeholder for a place where the function that creates new card is going to go and we\'re going to write that next.
-Then we check and see if the header on the right-hand side of the page, if there\'s already a card in there or not.
-If there isn\'t, we\'re going to change the text inside that header over there.
-Then finally the last thing that we\'ll do is actually add the card.
-Let\'s move on here.
-We\'re going to create a new function called createDestinationCard.
-It\'s going to take four parameters, and these parameters are the data that come in from the form that somebody filled out.
+We have a placeholder for a place where the function that creates new card is going to go and we&apos;re going to write that next.
+Then we check and see if the header on the right-hand side of the page, if there&apos;s already a card in there or not.
+If there isn&apos;t, we&apos;re going to change the text inside that header over there.
+Then finally the last thing that we&apos;ll do is actually add the card.
+Let&apos;s move on here.
+We&apos;re going to create a new function called createDestinationCard.
+It&apos;s going to take four parameters, and these parameters are the data that come in from the form that somebody filled out.

-Let\'s go ahead and do that first.
-Down here I\'m going to create a new function. **function createDestinationCard**, and it\'s going to take name, location, photo, I think I just did **desc** for description.
+Let&apos;s go ahead and do that first.
+Down here I&apos;m going to create a new function. **function createDestinationCard**, and it&apos;s going to take name, location, photo, I think I just did **desc** for description.
-It\'s going to take those as parameters, although they don\'t get quotes on them.
+It&apos;s going to take those as parameters, although they don&apos;t get quotes on them.
 Name, location, photo, and description.
-That\'s right.
-We\'re going to pass those variables in.
-Actually, I\'m going to change this a little bit.
-I\'m going to actually make this **photoURL**, and I\'m going to type out description over here.
+That&apos;s right.
+We&apos;re going to pass those variables in.
+Actually, I&apos;m going to change this a little bit.
+I&apos;m going to actually make this **photoURL**, and I&apos;m going to type out description over here.
 Then I need to make **var** **card**, and this is going to be assigned document.createElement.

-We\'re going to create a **div**, and then we\'re going take that card, and we\'re going to set the className equal to card, I think.
+We&apos;re going to create a **div**, and then we&apos;re going take that card, and we&apos;re going to set the className equal to card, I think.
 Yeah, card.
-If you wonder where we\'re going here, you can go over to the index file here because we\'re basically going to use JavaScript to create these elements and put them in the card.
-Now, we\'ve just created this **div** here and given it the class of card.
-That\'s what we\'ve done.
+If you wonder where we&apos;re going here, you can go over to the index file here because we&apos;re basically going to use JavaScript to create these elements and put them in the card.
+Now, we&apos;ve just created this **div** here and given it the class of card.
+That&apos;s what we&apos;ve done.
 This is going to be a long function because you have to create each one of these elements individually and put the content in them and then add them to the card.
-But it\'s not that long, but it\'s useful to see how this can work.
-We\'ve got that.
-Next, we\'re going to add the image.
+But it&apos;s not that long, but it&apos;s useful to see how this can work.
+We&apos;ve got that.
+Next, we&apos;re going to add the image.

 First thing we need to do is make a var called img or image or whatever you want to call it here.
-I\'m just going to call it img.
-Then from there I\'m going to do equals document.createElement, and we\'re going to create an img in our element.
-Then images really should have an alt attribute, so I\'m going to say img.setAttribute alt.
-I\'m just going to set it to name.
+I&apos;m just going to call it img.
+Then from there I&apos;m going to do equals document.createElement, and we&apos;re going to create an img in our element.
+Then images really should have an alt attribute, so I&apos;m going to say img.setAttribute alt.
+I&apos;m just going to set it to name.
 Whatever gets passed in as the name of this location is going to get set as the attribute for the alt tag.
-If somebody\'s using a screen reader, they will still be able to know what it\'s a picture of even if they can\'t see the picture if they\'ve got a visual disability of some sort or another.
+If somebody&apos;s using a screen reader, they will still be able to know what it&apos;s a picture of even if they can&apos;t see the picture if they&apos;ve got a visual disability of some sort or another.
 Great.
-We\'re setting that attribute.
+We&apos;re setting that attribute.
 We need to set the source based on what comes in through this photoURL here.
 We want to be able to set that photo source, but the photo source is not required.

 The first thing we need to do is determine whether or not a photo has been brought in.
 Before that, we want to just make a variable var, and I think I called this **constantphotoUrl**.
-I\'m going to make that equal to **images/signpost.jpg**, because that\'s the image that\'s in this folder over in here.
+I&apos;m going to make that equal to **images/signpost.jpg**, because that&apos;s the image that&apos;s in this folder over in here.
 Then I just need to see if **photoURL**, that variable there that gets passed in, did somebody actually add a URL in there?
-We know that it has to be URL in there because over here in our form, we set this to type URL, so it\'ll only take a URL.
-Otherwise you\'ll get Chrome barking at you and telling you that you didn\'t put in a URL.
-We put URL in there and if we want to actually got put in because it\'s optional.
-If **photoURL**.length is greater than zero, I think that\'s what I\'m doing.
-No, actually I want to check and see if it\'s exactly the same as zero.
-If it\'s exactly the same as zero, then what I want to do is I want to set the img.src equal to this constant photo here.
+We know that it has to be URL in there because over here in our form, we set this to type URL, so it&apos;ll only take a URL.
+Otherwise you&apos;ll get Chrome barking at you and telling you that you didn&apos;t put in a URL.
+We put URL in there and if we want to actually got put in because it&apos;s optional.
+If **photoURL**.length is greater than zero, I think that&apos;s what I&apos;m doing.
+No, actually I want to check and see if it&apos;s exactly the same as zero.
+If it&apos;s exactly the same as zero, then what I want to do is I want to set the img.src equal to this constant photo here.
 I want to set it to that.
 I want to set the image source to that.
 That should work.
-On my slide I use setAttribute again, so maybe I\'ll do that just to make sure.
+On my slide I use setAttribute again, so maybe I&apos;ll do that just to make sure.
 But really this should actually work just fine.
-But let me just put this in just so it matches what I\'m doing on my slide there.
+But let me just put this in just so it matches what I&apos;m doing on my slide there.
 SetAttribute src is going to be this constant photo here, constant **PhotoUrl**.
-If that length isn\'t exactly zero, the else will be okay, we\'re going to do image **setAttribute** to not constant.
+If that length isn&apos;t exactly zero, the else will be okay, we&apos;re going to do image **setAttribute** to not constant.

-For this source table, we\'re going to say its a **photoURL**.
+For this source table, we&apos;re going to say its a **photoURL**.
 If somebody put in a URL for a photo, it will get set to that.
-Otherwise, we\'ll use the default one that\'s in there.
+Otherwise, we&apos;ll use the default one that&apos;s in there.
 This is unhappy about something here.
-I\'m not sure what I\'ve done wrong.
-I\'m sure it\'ll come up sooner or later.
-I\'m not quite ready to test this yet even though I\'m picking up that there\'s an error on my script somewhere, but we\'ll find it in a minute here.
-But this should work for now, and then we\'ll pick this up in the next video.
+I&apos;m not sure what I&apos;ve done wrong.
+I&apos;m sure it&apos;ll come up sooner or later.
+I&apos;m not quite ready to test this yet even though I&apos;m picking up that there&apos;s an error on my script somewhere, but we&apos;ll find it in a minute here.
+But this should work for now, and then we&apos;ll pick this up in the next video.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-21">4.21 Vacation Destination Project: JavaScript -- Part 5</h2>